SapiensAnatis/Dawnshard/README.md

 ## Hosting your own instance

-- On a dedicated server, it is recommended to use the [Kubernetes helm chart](https://github.com/SapiensAnatis/helm-charts).
 The application is deployed as three services: the main ASP.NET service which is stateless, and two stateful services in Redis (session management) and PostgreSQL (savefile storage).

-- If you don't want to use Kubernetes, or are looking to host a local instance, you can use the docker-compose.yml file here with [the published Docker image](https://hub.docker.com/repository/docker/sapiensanatis/dragalia-api/general).
+### Locally

+The recommended way to self-host is using `docker-compose` which handles setting up the database and Redis.
+Docker images are published to [the GitHub container registry](https://github.com/SapiensAnatis/Dawnshard/pkgs/container/dragalia-api).
+Sample `docker-compose.yaml` files coming soon.

-- If you don't want to use Docker at all, see the [no-docker branch](https://github.com/sapiensAnatis/dragaliaAPI/tree/no-docker) which uses an SQLite DB and an in-memory IDistributedCache for session management.
+If you don't want to use Docker, see the [no-docker branch](https://github.com/sapiensAnatis/dragaliaAPI/tree/no-docker) which uses an SQLite DB and an in-memory IDistributedCache for session management.
 Please note that this version is not regularly updated and no guarantees are made that it functions correctly.
+It also cannot support co-op as this requires Redis.

+### Dedicated server

+On a dedicated server, it is recommended to use the [Kubernetes helm chart](https://github.com/SapiensAnatis/helm-charts).